Tribute to a Mentor—Ardie Fortier

 It was same with education.
 I hated the idea of going to college, but as an aspiring autodidact, I was a complete failure, overwhelmed with information.
 Ardie and Joe helped me to see that the “T” for thinker in my Myers-Briggs profile meant I needed some formal training in critical thinking to make sense what I was taking in.

 Once again, Ardie was there as a mentor.
-She had attended Pomona College for two years before marrying her first husband.
-After her first two children were born, the family moved to Oregon and Ardie enrolled at Reed College in Portland.
+She had attended Pomona College for two years before marrying her first husband, Jim Steere, a big animal veterinarian.
+After the first two of her six children were born, the family moved to Oregon, where Ardie enrolled at Reed College in Portland to complete her undergraduate degree.
 There she found her intellectual home, and absolutely thrived.
 She thought I would too.

 Ardie, second from left, as a student at Reed College, 1955 (photo Reed Griffin yearbook)